-- Windows 8 and 8.1 tutorials: www.acer.com/windows8-tutorial - Support FAQs: support.acer.com
+- Windows 10 information: go.acer.com/windows-tutorial - Support FAQs: support.acer.com

 Troubleshooting

 This chapter shows you how to deal with common system problems.
 Read it before calling a technician if a problem occurs.
 Solutions to more serious problems require opening up the computer.
 Do not attempt to open the computer yourself; contact your dealer or authorized service center for assistance.